NajiElKotob/CompTIA-Data-Plus/README.md

 ## 3.0 Data Analysis
 ### 3.1 Given a scenario, apply the appropriate descriptive statistical methods
 #### Measures of central tendency
+* Measures of Central Tendency: These are statistical measures that identify the center of a data set.
+The central tendency gives a single value that represents the entire distribution of data, providing a summary of the data.
+   * Mean: The mean, often called the average, is calculated by adding up all the values in a data set and then dividing by the number of values.
+It's a measure of the central location of data in a set.
+   * Median: The median is the middle number in a sorted, ascending or descending, list of numbers.
+If the data set contains an even number of observations, the median is the average of the two middle numbers.
+It divides the data set into two equal halves.
+   * Mode: The mode is the value that appears most frequently in a data set.
+A data set may have one mode (unimodal), two modes (bimodal), or multiple modes (multimodal).
+It's the only measure of central tendency that can be used with nominal data, which have purely qualitative value.
 #### Measures of dispersion

 ### 3.2 Explain the purpose of inferential statistical methods